j3channel/StreamElementsWidgets/Channel Points/Sound Player/README.md

 Full instructions to add the widget to your overlay, connect it to Twitch and set up the redemptions are below.

-**Commercials** - Run a 30/60/90/120/150/180 second advert on your channel.
-You can have up to *three* different advert channel point rewards. *E.g One for 30s, one for 60s and one for 90s.*

-**Emote-Only Chat** - Will turn on Emote-Only Chat mode for a specified length of time before turning it back off again.
-If this is redeemed while the timer is already running, extra time will be added to the current emote-only chat mode.

-**Timeout Self** - Will time out the user that redeemed the reward for a specified amount of time.

-**Timeout Other** - Will time out a user of the redeemer's choice *(excluding the broadcaster)* for a specified amount of time.

 ## HOW TO: ADD THE WIDGET TO YOUR OVERLAY
 To add this widget to your overlay, follow these steps: